chuyizhang23/American-presidency/Chapter 3.md

 ##### Political Factions ⇨ 1st Party System (Democratic-Republicans v.
 Federalists)

 Now, those political factions that emerged soon formed the first two political parties of the country, creating what is called the first party system.
-This system comprised two parties: the Federalists, who believed in a strong federal government—led by figures like Hamilton, and the Democratic-Republicans.
-The Democratic-Republicans, led by Thomas Jefferson, often referred to themselves as Republicans, but this term has no relation to the current Republican Party.
+This system comprised two parties: the **Federalists**, who believed in a strong federal government—led by figures like Alexander Hamilton, and the Democratic-Republicans.
+The **Democratic-Republicans**, led by Thomas Jefferson, often referred to themselves as Republicans, but this term has no relation to the current Republican Party.
 These two parties represented the earliest political divisions under which the country operated.

 ### Washington's Farewell Address